-This small town in Lincoln County, Montana was home to a vermiculite mining operation for decades.
-From 1919 to 1990 this mine produced vermiculite that was contaminated with asbestos and that was shipped all over the country to be processed and used in products that went into people’s homes, mostly insulation.
+This small town in Lincoln County, Montana was once home to a dangerous vermiculite mining operation for decades.
+From 1919 to 1990, the mine produced vermiculite that was contaminated with asbestos and shipped all over the country to be processed and used in products that went into people’s homes, mostly as insulation.

 Vermiculite and Asbestos

 Both vermiculite and asbestos are natural minerals that can be mined from deposits in the earth.
-Vermiculite is a mineral that expands when heated, which is called exfoliation.
-This form of it can be used in molded boards for fireproofing, soundproofing, or heat insulation.
+Vermiculite is a mineral that expands when heated, known as exfoliation.
+This form of asbestos was used in molded boards for fireproofing, soundproofing, or heat insulation.

-Asbestos is a similar mineral, with similar properties.
-For many years it was used in construction materials as well, including insulation and to add strength and fireproofing to materials.
+Asbestos is a similar set of minerals, with similar properties.
+For many years it was used for insulation and to add strength and fireproofing to materials.
 It was used heavily in building ships and in components of cars and aircraft.

 History of the Libby Mine

 The Zonolite Company operated in Libby until 1963 when it was bought by W.R.
 Grace.
-The new company continued the operation uninterrupted and kept producing vermiculite ore and concentrate until the mien shut down in 1990.
+The new company continued the operation uninterrupted, and kept producing vermiculite ore and concentrate until the mine shut down in 1990.

 Even before W.R.
-Grace took over operations at the mine, workers in the facility had complained of lung problems and several workers died.
-The company did not acknowledge that these illnesses and death were in any way related to the mine.
+Grace took over operations at the mine, workers in the facility had complained of lung problems.
+Many workers died.
+The company, at the time, did not acknowledge that these illnesses and deaths were in any way related to the mine.

-Effects on Miners and Residents of Libby
+Health Issues of Miners and Residents of Libby

-The many decades of operation of the Libby mine have taken a toll on miners and the people in the nearby town.
+Decades of operation at the Libby mine took a toll on miners and the people in the nearby town.
 The miners have been affected the most, with many getting sick with asbestosis, a progressive lung scarring disease, lung cancer, or mesothelioma.